Satyam-Dataanalyst/Classic_Model_Dataset/README.md

 ## 🙋‍♂️ About Me

-I'm **Satyam Gupta**, an aspiring Data Analyst with a passion for transforming data into insights.
-Currently working as an Office Executive, I'm actively seeking opportunities in **Data Science** or **Business Intelligence** roles.
-Check out more of my work on [GitHub](#) and feel free to connect!
+I’m Satyam Gupta, an aspiring Data Analyst with a strong foundation in Python, SQL, Power BI, and machine learning.
+I’m passionate about turning raw data into meaningful insights and actionable visualizations that drive smarter decision-making.

+🎯 Currently working as an Office Executive at Hardicon Limited, I’m actively transitioning into the world of Data Science and Business Intelligence.
+My projects focus on building clean, interactive dashboards, exploring patterns in structured datasets, and applying statistical reasoning to real-world challenges.
 ---